karstenw/nodebox-pyobjc/README.md

 	-  Draws an arc between startAngle and endAngle with center at (x,y) and radius=r.

-1. New function `say(txt, voice=None)`.
+1. New function `say(txt, voice=None, outfile=None)`.
 		Say txt in voice.
 If voice is None, the default voice is used.
+If outfile is a valid path, the text will be saved as an AIFF file.

 1. New function `voices()`.
-		List all voices in a format for `say()`.
+		List all voices in a format that can be used by `say()`.

 1. New function `voiceattributes( voice )`.
-		return a dict with all atrributes about that voice.
+		return a dict with all attributes about that voice.

 1. New Examples subfolder "New Functions" which contains examples for the new functions.